OsbornNyakaru/OsbornNyakaru/README.md

 ## 🎯 Goals for 2025

-- Launch a startup code-named **"Waya"** focused on impactful tech solutions.
+- Launch a startup code-named **"Chiromo"** focused on impactful tech solutions.
 - Expand prompt-sharing tools to enhance education in institutions.
 - Explore ML and cloud-based solutions more.